Sending a text message while driving can be your last

 And that has ‘accident’ written all over it.

 For starters, there is no method that can make it safe to text while you are driving.
 None.
 So don’t go trying to reinvent the wheel and come up with a new and improved way to send a text message.
 In order to send a text, you must look down at your phone to type.
-In that moment, even if for only one second, you have taken your eyes off the road and are distracted from driving.
+At that moment, even if for only one second, you have taken your eyes off the road and are distracted from driving.
 And in that one second, a life can be injured, or worse, lost.

 There are many things a person can do to keep themselves from having contact with their phones while driving.
 It seems hard — we all become eager once we’ve heard the sound of our phone, and immediately want to know who it is and what they’re saying — but our auto accident attorneys strongly advise that you take precautions while you are in the driver’s seat, and keep your phone out of reach, i.e., in the glove compartment, trunk, or inside a purse or briefcase that is located in the back seat of the vehicle.
 The main objective here is to keep the phone in a place where you will not be tempted to reach for it or sneak a peek at the screen.

 Alternatively, you could simply turn your phone on silent, so the beeps and buzzes aren’t an issue, or completely turn it off so there is no excuse whatsoever to look at it.
-Do not put it on vibrate either, as the vibration — even at the quietest volume — can still be distract you from the road.
+Do not put it on vibrate either, as the vibration — even at the quietest volume — can still distract you from the road.
 There are also apps you can download that will prevent you from texting and driving; these apps will actually lock the phone and prevent you from sending or reading a text message while the car is in motion.
-Some Smartphones even have an option to turn on a “Do Not Disturb” message, which will alert whomever sent you the message that you are, in fact, driving, and you will get back to them once you’re arrived at your destination.
+Some Smartphones even have an option to turn on a “Do Not Disturb” message, which will alert whoever sent you the message that you are, in fact, driving, and you will get back to them once you arrive at your destination.

 Whatever method works best for you, do it — and stick to it.
 By resisting texting and driving, you are not only keeping yourself safe, but you are keeping those around you safe as well.

-There are seasoned, experienced drivers who are found to be culprits of these unsafe driving practices which is scary enough, until you realize it’s happening with teenagers who have just learned to drive.
-Parents of teenagers who have their license can help take control of this situation and lead by example.
+There are seasoned, experienced drivers who are found to be culprits of these unsafe driving practices which is scary enough until you realize it’s happening with teenagers who have just learned to drive.
+Parents of teenagers who have their licenses can help take control of this situation and lead by example.
 There should be no exceptions to the no-texting-while-driving rule, and by following it yourself, you are showing your teens that it is an important, non-negotiable standard.
 Parents should make sure to follow these tips, in addition to the ones mentioned previously, on how to stop texting while driving, so that their children may follow suit.

 If you have an urgent need to send a text message, make or answer a call, pull over to a safe part of the road.
 Once your vehicle is stopped, this is when it’s acceptable to take out your phone and proceed with whatever it is you need to do.
 It only takes a few minutes out of your time to find a safe place to pull over — and if you don’t have the time to do this, your text message or phone call must not be that important.
 No text message is more important than your own safety.